-The federal government and seven states offer child tax credits to enhance the economic security of families with children, particularly those in lower- to middle-income brackets.
+The federal government and eight states offer child tax credits to enhance the economic security of families with children, particularly those in lower- to middle-income brackets.
 The value of the tax credits is determined primarily by income level, marital status and number of dependent children.
 It’s estimated that the federal child tax credit lifts nearly 2 million children out of poverty each year.

 Federal Child Tax Credit